webexone/webexone.github.io/LTRCCT-2013-simplified/LTRCCT-2013/Lab5_SMS.md

 - Unzip the downloaded file.

 - Go to Webex Connect, click on **Services** and select the service in which the Asset is created in step 2.
-It should be **My First Service**
+It should be **My First Service 0xx**

 - In the service click on **FLOWS** -> **CREATE FLOW**